gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It only took a few moments for Maddy and Gumption to explain what had happened.
-Mama Roo looked at the black metal box in Gumption's arms and then pulled off her apron.
+Mama Roo looked at the black metal box in Gumption's arms and then began untying her apron.
 "All right.
 We need to tell the mayor.
 We need to tell *everyone*."

-The sun was tangled in trees on the horizon as the foursome left the Roo home.
+The sun was tangled in the trees on the horizon as the foursome left the Roo home.
 A light breeze ruffled Maddy's fur, just chill enough to give her goosebumps.
-Warm light spilled from the windows of the house they hurried by, white or yellow or sometimes tinged with blue depending on what kind of salvaged bulb or strip or panel created it.
+Warm light spilled from the windows of the houses they hurried by, white or yellow or sometimes tinged with blue depending on what kind of salvaged bulb or strip or panel created it.
 Maddy felt a pang of regret